bidmad/Bidmad-iOS/README[EN].md

 </details>

 ### Native Ad
 Native ads are ads that are designed and produced in a way unique to the application.
-Before calling an ad, set the ad UI according to the [Layout Guide](https://github.com/bidmad/Bidmad-iOS/wiki/Native-Ad-Layout-Setting-Guide-%5BKOR%5D).
+Before calling an ad, set the ad UI according to the [Layout Guide](https://github.com/bidmad/Bidmad-iOS/wiki/Native-Ad-Layout-Setting-Guide-%5BENG%5D).
 After setting the ad UI, execute the setAdView:adView: method.

+*For users of native ad interface updating from v5.3.0 or lower to v6.0.0 or higher, please refer to [NativeAd Migration Guide 6.0.0](https://github.com/bidmad/Bidmad-iOS/wiki/Native-Ad-Migration-to-v6.0.0%5BENG%5D) for your app updates.

 <details markdown="1">
 <summary>Sample Code (Load & Callbacks)</summary>